USENIX-Security-2025/pc-docs/README.md

-This repository contains useful resources for the USENIX Security ’25 program committee.
+This repository contains useful resources for the USENIX Security ’25 program committee:

+* `USENIX_Security_25_PC_calendar.ics`: the ical file with main deadlines and reminders.